Mediterranean Allied Air Forces

-The Mediterranean Allied Air Forces (MAAF) was the major Allied air force command organization in the Mediterranean theater from mid-December 1943 until the end of the Second World War.
+Mediterranean Allied Air Forces (MAAF) was the major Allied air force command in the Mediterranean theater from mid-December 1943 until the end of the Second World War.

+Under the leadership of the British Royal Air Force and U.S. Army Air Forces, it had units from a wide range of allies, including the Free French Air Force, Hellenic Air Force, Italian Co-Belligerent Air Force, and the 1st Brazilian Fighter Squadron, which fought as part of the USAAF 350th Fighter Group.
+The Brazilian Air Force squadron also assisted with artillery spotting for Brazilian ground forces.

 Formation

 The Mediterranean Allied Air Forces (MAAF) became the official Allied air force command organization in the Mediterranean theatre after the previous Mediterranean Air Command (MAC) was disbanded on December 10, 1943.
 Initially, Air Chief Marshal Sir Arthur Tedder who had commanded MAC, was retained as Air Commander-in-Chief of MAAF but in mid-January 1944, Lieutenant General Ira Eaker took over command of MAAF when Dwight D. Eisenhower chose Tedder as his Deputy Supreme Allied Commander to plan the air operations for the Normandy Landings.
 In March 1945, Lieutenant General John K. Cannon assumed command of MAAF.

+Northwest African Air Forces had been the largest and major sub-command of MAC.
+It had a tri-force on the original RAF model (see No. 205 Group, No. 201 Group, and Air Headquarters Western Desert):